jesvijonathan/JOS-Animation-Library/README.md

 ### Why use JOS ?

-- For <b>Performance</b>, JOS has a different implementation and it's sellingpoint is obviously performance.
+- <b>Performance</b>, JOS has a implementation, different from others.
 - <b>Easy to use</b>, you can use it in your projects with very minimal effort.
 - JOS is lightweight
 - Customizable with own attributes and animation.